cddmp/Linux-Setup-Framework/README.md

 ssh_patch_apply "#Port 22 ==> Port 7777" "#AddressFamily any ==> AddressFamily inet"
 ```

 The use case goes like that: The user has installed Debian Buster on a server and now wants to change the default port of the SSH daemon.
-I addition, the user wants the SSH daemon to only listen on IPv4.
-For this, the user just copies over the repo (USB drive or direct git clone), modifies the example script and runs it.
+In addition, the user wants the SSH daemon to only listen on IPv4.
+For this, the user just copies over the repo (USB drive or direct git clone) and runs the script.
 The example script above will perform the following tasks:

 1. Upgrade all packages
 2. Install vim, tmux, zsh and openssh-server